UserLevelUp/Schmaybe/proto-api/readme.md

 #### Next two commands should help determine if there are missing imported libraries that need to be pipped in

-## Activate the python test environment for working on prototype
+## Activate the python test environment for working on a prototype
 .\env\Scripts\Activate.ps1

-## Start the test.py program which is the Web Hook Server
+## Start the test.py program, which is the WebHook Server defaults to the current folder and log.txt file.
 ...\proto-api> .\test.py --monitor

 ## Start the client.py which is the client.py